buahaha/community-creations/README.md

 ## Developer resources

 - [Erik Kalkoken / allianceauth-example-plugin](https://gitlab.com/ErikKalkoken/allianceauth-example-plugin) - Example plugin app that can be used as starting point / template for developing new plugin apps
+- [Erik Kalkoken / a-dev-setup-wsl-vsc-v2.md](https://gist.github.com/ErikKalkoken/6fbcc8f27a0840836a811760d8c47216) - Guide on how to setup an Alliance Auth development environment on Windows 10 with WSL and Visual Studio Code